LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 -  *uses diagrams* showing which entities use resources from other entities

+The following library diagrams are supported:

+-  *library loading diagrams* showing which libraries load other libraries
+-  *library dependency diagrams* showing which libraries contain entities with references to entities defined in other libraries

 The following file diagrams are supported:

 -  *file loading diagrams* showing which files load or include other